 Rabbi Michel Twerski, this evening’s “guest of honor” came to Milwaukee in 1961 to assist his father, in the Congregation’s Rabbinate.
 All the rest is current history, and needs no further comment.

-This year, 5777 (2017), marks seventy eight years since Beth Jehudah was established under the leadership of the Rebbe, Rabbi Jacob Twerski of blessed memory.
+This year, 5779 (2019), marks eighty years since Beth Jehudah was established under the leadership of the Rebbe, Rabbi Jacob Twerski of blessed memory.
 These seventy seven years have enriched the lives of thousands and his legacy continues to flourish under the leadership of his offspring, Rabbi Michel Twerski and his son Rabbi Benzion Twerski.
 For the record, our real current president is Gerardo Krisztal.